opentok/opentok-react-native/README.md

 ### Registering the OpenTok packages in your application

-For Android, register the `OpentokReactNativePackage`, `OTPublisherViewNativePackage`, and `OTSubscriberViewNativePackage` packages in the MainActivity file for your app.
+For Android, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
 See step 6 of the "Android Installation" section below.

-For iOS, register the `OpentokReactNativePackage`, `OTPublisherViewNativePackage`, and `OTSubscriberViewNativePackage` packages in the MainActivity file for your app.
+For iOS, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
 See step 4 of the "iOS Installation" section below.

 ### Known issues